How to make your Chromebook browsing experience way faster

 - Open the top-right menu in the Chrome browser window and find the section labeled More tools.

-- Expand it by hovering your mouse pointer over it and click Extensions in the fly-out.
+- Expand it by hovering your mouse pointer over it and click Extensions in the fly-out menu.

 - Scroll through this page to find the extension you want to shut off or remove.

-- To shut off an extension but leave it installed untick the box that says Enabled.
+- To shut off an extension but leave it installed, untick the box that says Enabled.
+5 To delete an extension, click the trash can icon.

 If you delete an extension, you'll need to download it again from the Chrome Web Store.
 If you have multiple computers running Chrome that are synchronized to the same profile, this can uninstall the extension on all of them, depending on your sync settings.